marcelojbp/QuantumFCS/README.md

 - `fcscumulants_recursive(L, mJ, nC, rho_ss; ...)` – compute FCS cumulants up to order `nC`, taking as input a (vectorised) Liouvillean, `L`, the steady-state `rho_ss`, a vector of monitored jumps `mJ`, and a vector `nu` to attribute sign and unitful weighs to the monitored jumps.
-- `fcscumulants_recursive(H,J, mJ, nC, rho_ss; ...)` – Method for quantum optics---you can pass, instead of the Liouvellean,
+- `fcscumulants_recursive(H,J, mJ, nC, rho_ss; ...)` – Method for quantum optics---you can pass, instead of the Liouvillean,
 the Hamiltonian and the vector of all jump operators.

 *(See the [API docs](https://marcelojbp.github.io/QuantumFCS) for the full list.)*